Native American life

 Glooskap's wise old grandmother, who raised him.
 Pronounced noo-kuh-muss moo-nim-kwass in Passamaquoddy.

 Glooskap's faithful companion, messenger, and tale-bringer.
-Pronounced kwee-moo.
+Also spelled Kwimu, it is pronounced kwee-moo.

 Another animal spirit that serves Glooskap, by carrying him across the ocean.
-Pronounced boo-dup.
+Also spelled Bootup, it is pronounced poo-tup.

 Laks (or Lox):